Are you shopping for a Bosch dishwasher but can’t decide between the 100 and 300 series?

 Plus, the third rack features a convenient V-shape design, which means there’s room underneath both sides for tall items.
 The 300 series also includes a removable silverware basket, which adds an extra layer of flexibility and convenience to your dish-loading routine.

-Bosch 100 series dishwashers do not come standard with a third rack.
+Bosch 100 and 100 Plus series dishwashers do not come standard with a third rack.
 However, it’s worth noting that there is an option to upgrade to include this feature, offering increased flexibility should your dishwashing needs require it.

 Some Bosch 300 series dishwashers, including SHE53B75UC, SGE53B56UC, SGE53B52UC, and SGE53B55UC models, come equipped with a built-in water softener.